tanu091/CacheImage/README.md

-# CacheImage
+# ImageCacheiOS
-Created new repository for deploying cache image
+This library will be helpful for download and cache the image in your application.